johnmathews/johnmathews.is/data/blog/mental-models-i-used-to-use.md

 title: Mental Models I Used To Use
 slug: mental-models-i-used-to-use
 date: "2021-1-20 16:48"
-category: Non-technical>Learning
+category: Non-technical.Learning
-tags: ["uncategorized"]
 ---

-The rules[ref]or policies[/ref] and mental models that helped me succeed in one season or phase of life may not be the best for the next phase.
+The rules (policies), and mental models that helped me succeed in one season or phase of life may not be the best for the next phase.

-Here is a list of a few mental models I remember being concious of in previous years.
-Probably I've already forgotten some.
+Here are a few mental models I remember being conscious of in previous years.
+I've probably already forgotten some.

 1.  _Always ask "why..."_.
 Be obsessive about this.
 It's going to make things harder for a while before things get easier.
 You'll find difficult answers